-Romania is a safe country, with the worst crimes being petty and non-violent.
+On the whole, Romania is a safe country.
+Expats will rarely come into contact with crime, and if they do, it will likely be of the petty and non-violent variety.
 Corruption remains an ongoing concern, however, and is an unfortunate reality across many aspects of life in Romania.
 Despite this, expats who familiarise themselves with the country will feel secure in their new home.

 Crime in Romania

-Like in most countries, crime does occur Romania, but it's generally opportunistic in nature.
+Like in most countries, crime does occur in Romania, but it's generally opportunistic in nature and is therefore often avoidable.
 The most common forms of crime in Romania are petty theft and pickpocketing, especially in crowded areas and on public transport in the larger cities.

-Institutional crime, such as corruption, continues to be a problem and new arrivals are advised to be wary of officials demanding bribes or issuing fines.
-Due to this, there are certain areas within cities that expats should avoid.
-The most notorious in Bucharest is the Ferentari district, which is a predominantly socially disadvantaged area in the southern part of the city.
+Institutional crime, such as corruption, continues to be a problem, and new arrivals are advised to be wary of officials demanding bribes or issuing fines.

 The Romanian government has tried to crack down on all forms of crime, including corruption and institutional crimes.
 Although the anti-corruption measures have not always been effective, there is evidence of some high-profile arrests in recent years.